Bachelor degree // Study in English

 Oxford Online Placement test: B2 (min.
 70 in each part)

 Excepted from the requirement of the English test are native English speakers, and applicants holding Nordic entrance exams.

 The basic application process for the programme is the same as for the AP Degree in Marketing Management.
 In addition, applicants must fill in a special BME registration form (Word) and upload it to the system www.optagelse.dk/admission/ as well as send it to email@example.com together with the signed signature page.

 Please note that all applicants must write a motivation letter.

 All applications must be made online at www.optagelse.dk.
-Area admission number (you are applying for Marketing Management): 79265.
+Area admission number: 79265.

 In order to have the best chance of acceptance on to the chosen study programme, EU/EAA applications should be made no later than March 15 at 12:00 noon (Central European Time) for autumn intake.
 Applications made after that date will be considered subject to course availability.